jtompkin/dotfiles/README.md

 # dotfiles

-I don't know how any of this works, I just use Nix to feel smart.
+I don't know how any of this works, I just use Nix to look smart.